 The Other Roof (28 Ann Siang Rd, Singapore)

-The Other Roof aims to raise the bar for rooftop bars in Singapore , boasting a huge space with views over Chinatown and the surrounding Ann Siang district.
-The bartenders prepare excellent cocktails, such as the Stairway to Heaven, a blend of pineapple, coriander, celery, or La Boheme, a fresh blend of créme de cassis, sparkling soul tea gin and blackcurrants.
+The Other Roof wants to raise the bar for rooftop bars in Singapore , boasting a huge space overlooking Chinatown and the surrounding Ann Siang neighbourhood.
+The bartenders prepare excellent cocktails, such as the Stairway to Heaven, a blend of pineapple, coriander, celery, or La Boheme, a fresh blend of créme de cassis, sparkling soul tea gin and blackcurrant.

 The Rooftop at Potato Head (36 Keong Saik Rd, Singapore)

-This Singapore bar features architectural wonder and the colorful roofs of historic buildings surrounding the gleaming rooftop tiki bar.
-Throw yourself into one of the many tropical rum cocktails, including the Zombie, made with a mix of rum, pomegranate and grapefruit.
+This Singapore bar features the architectural wonder and colorful rooftops of the historic buildings surrounding the glittering rooftop tiki bar.
+Indulge in one of the many tropical rum cocktails, including the Zombie, made with a mix of rum, pomegranate and grapefruit.

 Lantern (80 Collyer Quay, Singapore)

-With a view across to the towering Marina Bay Sands and skyscrapers in the background, this rooftop bar is inspired by a lantern and is adorned with bronze colored metal fins, making it a real eye-catcher.
+With a view across the towering Marina Bay Sands and skyscrapers in the background, this rooftop bar is inspired by a lantern and is adorned with bronze-coloured metal fins, making it a real eye-catcher.
 Sip their signature cocktails where they experiment with modern infusions.

 Southbridge (80 Boat Quay, Level 5, Singapore)

-Southbridge boasts stunning 360° cityscape views over Singapore and its drink list ranges from rum shaken cocktails, spicy vodka cocktails with fruit and a decent list of vermouths and bitters.
+Southbridge boasts stunning 360° urban views of Singapore and its drinks list ranges from shaken rum cocktails, spicy vodka cocktails with fruit and a decent list of vermouths and bitters.

 Employees Only (112 Amoy St, Singapore)

-A carbon copy of New York's legendary original bar, Employees Only features a raucous atmosphere and high-alcohol drinks.
-If you're up for a party in Singapore, this is the place to do it.
+A carbon copy of the legendary original New York bar, Employees Only features a raucous atmosphere and high-proof drinks.
+If you are ready for a party in Singapore, this is the place to do it.